Undline/UndChain/readme.md

 #### Protocol Forks for Ownership and Representation

-UndChain’s protocol remains neutral, avoiding mandatory enforcement to reduce network burden.
+Modulr’s protocol remains neutral, avoiding mandatory enforcement to reduce network burden.
 Instead, **protocol forks** enable flexibility and creator-defined enforcement:

 - **Ownership Fork:** Sets the asset’s primary owner, governs revenue distribution, and can initiate actions like asset freezes in case of disputes.
 - **Representation Fork:** Allows creators to assign an **enforcement mechanism** (such as DAGs) for handling claims, enforcing rights, and managing disputes if needed.